Board of Education

 The presiding officer shall be guided by the following rules:

-Participants must be recognized by the presiding officer and will be requested to preface their comments by an announcement of their name, address, topic, and group affiliation, if and when appropriate.
+C. Participants must first be recognized by the presiding officer and will be requested to preface their comments by an announcement of their name, address, and topic, if and when appropriate.

 No obstructions are created between the Board and the audience.